slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Treat your haters like toddlers.

 Outliers inspire envy.
 [Intelligence](chapter_appendix.md#on-intelligence), [wealth](chapter_appendix.md#on-wealth), [ambition](chapter_appendix.md#on-ambition-and-motivation), [fame](chapter_appendix.md#on-fame), [luck](/chapter_appendix.md#on-luck), [beauty](chapter_appendix.md#on-beauty), [health](chapter_appendix.md#on-stress-and-health), freedom and a mix of them ([lifestyle](chapter_appendix.md#on-lifestyle)) are the main triggers.

+> *'Remember if people talk behind your back, it only means you are two steps ahead.' -- Fannie Flagg*

 > *'Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*